library(powergrid)

 SCTO funded packages

-The SCTO Statistics and Methodology platform offers grants to associated statistics specifically for the development of such statistical packages, either for the development of completely new software, or the further development of existing software.
+The SCTO Statistics and Methodology platform offers grants to members specifically for the development of such statistical packages, either for the development of completely new software, or the further development of existing software.

 presize - precision based sample size estimation